citp/privacy-policy-historical/s/sa/sam/samaritanministries.org.md

-> *The following text is extracted and transformed from the samaritanministries.org privacy policy that was archived on 2016-06-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160607232153id_/http%3A//samaritanministries.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the samaritanministries.org privacy policy that was archived on 2016-11-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161119024407id_/http%3A//samaritanministries.org/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Samaritan Ministries International

 ## **                                                                                                         Privacy Policy**

-## **Samaritan Ministries International (SMI) takes your privacy very seriously.
-Please read our policy so you are aware of how we may use your information and how we will not use your information.**
+### **Samaritan Ministries International (SMI) takes your privacy very seriously.
+Please read our policy so you are aware of how we may use your information and how we will not use your information.
+For purposes of this policy, “member” shall mean both currently active and inactive members, as well as prospective members that have contacted SMI.**

 ## **Our Privacy Principles**